Gold EMA Alignment Strategy

 For your Bitcoin Transactions, think LUNO … hit the link to sign up https://www.luno.com/invite/KQRSXS

-Basically, the 1 hour time frame is used to identify the trend, especially when the three moving averages are ascending or descending.
+Basically, the 1 hour time frame is for trend identification, especially when the three moving averages are ascending or descending.

-Bullish trend is formed on the 1 hour time frame when all three moving averages are turning up.
+You have a Bullish trend on the 1 hour time frame when all three moving averages are turning up.
 Bearish trend is identified when all three moving averages are turning downwards.

 Technically, a trend must first be identified on the 1 hour time frame.